apache/predictionio/docs/manual/source/resources/faq.html.md

 PredictionIO/assembly$ rm pio-assembly-0.8.1-SNAPSHOT.jar
 ```

-### Q: How to resolve ".......[error] (data/compile:compile) java.lang.AssertionError: assertion failed: java.lang.AutoCloseable" when ./make_distribution.sh?
+### Q: How to resolve ".......\[error\] (data/compile:compile) java.lang.AssertionError: assertion failed: java.lang.AutoCloseable" when ./make_distribution.sh?

-PredictionIO only support Java 7 or later.
+PredictionIO only support Java 8 or later.
 Please make sure you have the
 correct Java version with the command:

 ```